AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Spin down at 3000 rcf in a centrifuge for 1 minute.

 - Remove 500 µL of liquid sample from the safe-lock sample tube into a new tube to proceed with extraction.
-Save the leftover sample + beads at -80°C.
+Save the leftover bead beat sample with beads at -80°C.

 #### Sample prep: Recruit fragments